CaptainCrowbar/unicorn-lib/unicorn/string.md

 These convert all line breaks to the same form, a single `LF` by default.
 Any Unicode line or paragraph breaking character is recognised and replaced; the `CR+LF` sequence is also treated as a single line break.
+Unless the original string was completely empty, a line break will be added at the end if it was not already there.

 * `U8string` **`str_wrap`**`(const U8string& str, uint32_t flags = 0, size_t width = 0, size_t margin1 = 0, size_t margin2 = npos)`
 * `void` **`str_wrap_in`**`(U8string& str, uint32_t flags = 0, size_t width = 0, size_t margin1 = 0, size_t margin2 = npos)`